 5 Pinyin Translators to Set You on Path to Chinese Fluency

 Want even more help translating pinyin?
 Check out FluentU!
 This program will help you conquer pinyin translations.

 FluentU takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.
-Each video comes with annotated subtitles in pinyin, hanzi and English, along with an image for you to associate with each word.
+It naturally eases you into learning the Mandarin language, and you’ll learn Chinese as it’s spoken in real life.

 This pinyin translator is as simple as it gets, but it definitely gets the job done.
 If you’re looking for a pinyin phonetic transcriber that’s straight to the point and can translate chunks of text easily, this is one to check out.

 You’ll copy and paste hanzi text and receive one of several options: a transcription of pinyin words with tone marks, pinyin with tone numbers, IPA (International Phonetic Alphabet) pinyin words with tone marks or IPA with tone numbers.